 If you want to weed out this lie at the source, ask them to explain to you how they plan on ensuring your systems never go down.
 Specifically, inquire about hardware, electricity, and other tools that must work seamlessly for your system to be up and running – they’re either going to pivot to talk of “minimizing downtime,” or they are not giving you a straight answer!

 Including enterprise security in your package is another common lie.
-Large organizations pay a lot of money for security and use tools and teams out of reach for SMBs.
+Large organizations invest a lot of money into security and use tools and teams out of reach for SMBs.

-So, promising that you’re getting the best-in-class security features is a stretch.
+So, promising that you’re getting enterprise security features is a stretch.
+What you should be seeking is best-in-class.

-What you should inquire about are the tools and policies the MSP has in place within their organization.
+Be sure to inquire about the tools and policies the MSP has in place within their organization.

-The best solution to these bad MSP lies; F12 Infinite.
+The best solution to these inflated MSP claims is F12 Infinite.
 This program is the first full-service IT platform that delivers on its promises.

 We take a holistic, subscription-based approach to IT that finally frees you from the endless cycle of planning, buying, and stressing about your technology!